lexnederbragt/MBV3070-H19/3_Functions_and_Modules.md

 if __name__ == "__main__":
 ```
-Add the rest of the code, from opening the input file and so on, after this if statement.
+Move the rest of the code, from opening the input file and so on, after this if statement.
 Note: you need to indent it properly!

 Now run this script just like it is.
 You should get the same results as before.